 Finally now Americans have discovered Puerto Penasco (Rocky Point Mexico) is an alternative for retirement and vacation.
 20 to 30 years ago this sleepy little city offered a rustic and exotic getaway vacation.
 Now there are a large number of first class hotels, resorts, condos and restaurants to give the traveler a luxurious travel experience while saving money compared to other beach destinations! (we’re talking to you overcrowded overpriced California!)
 Even more Cruise Ships are now starting their itinerary from this now vacation and retirement city.
 Puerto Penasco Mexico is a close driving distance and easy port for all cruise enthusiasts.

-Puerto Penasco Mexico offers everything from relaxing with a cold margarita on a magnificent sunset cruise, to shopping in the mercado, or along the local stands near Cholla Bay.
-Fresh catch of the day is offered in many of the local restaurants.
+Puerto Penasco Mexico offers everything from relaxing with a cold margarita on a magnificent sunset cruise, to shopping in the Old Port at the Malecon, or at the local stands heading along the patch to Cholla Bay.
+Of course there is always a fresh catch of the day is offered in many of the local restaurants.

-These Safety tips in Puerto Penasco (Rocky Point Mexico) are meant to be a guide.
+These Safety tips in Puerto Penasco are meant to be a guide.
 Using common sense when traveling in the U.S. or in Mexico is really what the “take away” here is.

 - Medicine is given over the counter.
 If you are going to bring some back you’ll legally need to have your prescriptions (that includes penicillin) It’s probably a good idea to find out (from your doctor) if you are allergic to penicillin first if you plan on using it.